lorin/announce-clj/README.md

 Announces the time every 15 minutes.

-macOS only (depends on the "say" macOS program)
+macOS only, as it requires the macOS *say* program